Alonso-del-Arte/chess/doc/Etiquette.md

 ### Asking to take a move back

-In a coaching context, the student can certainly ask the teacher to take back a particularly bad move, and the teacher may or may approve that request.
+In a coaching context, the student can certainly ask the teacher to take back a particularly bad move, and the teacher may or may not approve that request.
 In a friendly game, one player may ask for a take back, and the other player should grant that request.